 Chlorpyrifos can enter the environment through regular agricultural use.
 Chlorpyrifos can be carried into surface water by storm water runoff, spray drift, or soil erosion, even when used according to label instructions.
 Chlorpyrifos oxon can form in the environment when Chlorpyrifos breaks down, or when water containing Chlorpyrifos is chlorinated during drinking water treatment.

-At this time Epic Water Filters has not tested for the removal of Chlorpyrifos but plans to in 2020.
+Epic Water Filters has tested several products for the removal of Chlorpyrifos.

 Epic Pure Water Filter Pitcher: >99.18%